 We know cleaning a laptop is not easy because you have to open it.
 So if you are confident enough to open your back cover then definitely get a screwdriver and open your laptop.
-Remove the back using a screwdriver and hinges carefully and clean the inside carefully using compressed air or small brush.
+Remove the back using a screwdriver and hinges carefully and clean the inside carefully using compressed air or a small brush.
 If possible clean the fans because they accumulate the most amount of dirt and grease.
 Do clean your keyboard and mouse because we interact with them a lot.
-Most of the times you will find lots of dirt inside a desktop keyboard.
+Most of the time you will find lots of dirt inside a desktop keyboard.
 Therefore invert it and gently pat on the back.

 2) Keep good ventilation and cooling

 Do clean your fans and radiators thoroughly.
 They are very important for cooling.
 All computer parts are electronics, so they generate heat.
 They need cooling and most users use fan air coolers.
 Few people use liquid cooling systems like AIO or custom loop.
-Whatever your choice may be, just use a good CPU cooler to keep temperatures down.
+Whatever your choice maybe, just use a good CPU cooler to keep temperatures down.
 We have seen many people not putting attention to ventilation and cooling.
 People don’t install case fans for intake and exhaust.
 They are cheap and they can lower your temperatures significantly.
 A positive airflow also helps to maintain less dirt build-up inside a casing.

 The next important thing is the thermal compound or thermal paste.
 It is a compound or pastes usually put between heat-sink and processor or other heat-producing components.
 You can see them on top of the processor’s IHS, graphics card, and some VRM as well.
 They help to transfer heat to copper and aluminum heatsink.
 The problem is that they dry after long use.
 They dry up and the heat-conducting capacity is decreased.
 We suggest changing thermal paste after a few years like 1-2 years as a part of the annual computer maintenance schedule.
 This alone can drastically decrease your temperatures and improve speeds as well.